 NOTE: For all tax provisions, interested enterprises should consult their tax professionals.

-- Payroll Tax Payment Extensions: This provision would allow taxpayers to defer paying the 6.2 percent employer portion of certain payroll taxes through the end of 2020, with all 2020 deferred amounts due in two equal installments, one at the end of 2021, the other at the end of 2022.
-Payroll taxes that can be deferred include the employer portion of Federal Insurance Contributions Act (FICA) taxes, the employer and employee representative portion of Railroad Retirement taxes (that are attributable to the employer FICA rate), and half of SECA tax (“self-employment tax”) liability.
+Employer Payroll Taxes: Congress previously allowed taxpayers to defer paying the employer portion of certain payroll taxes through December 31, 2020, with all deferred amounts due in two equal installments—one at the end of 2021, and the other at the end of 2022.
+Payroll taxes that can be deferred include the employer portion of Federal Insurance Contributions Act (FICA) taxes, the employer and employee representative portion of the Railroad Retirement taxes (that are attributable to the employer FICA rate), and half of Self-Employed Contributions Act (SECA) tax liability.

 PPP Loans: Congress has clarified that loans forgiven through PPP will not be included in taxable income, and that otherwise allowable deductions are allowed for expenses paid with proceeds of a forgiven PPP loan.
 The same tax treatment also applies to EIDL grants, grants for shuttered venues, and certain other loan repayment assistance programs.